MasteraSnackin/CreatorHub/README.md

 # 🎨 CreatorHub

 ## CreatorHub is a decentralized content and creator platform strategically designed to integrate 8 major Web3 bounties from the Encode London Hackathon 2025.
-By leveraging blockchain infrastructure, AI, and secure smart contract design, CreatorHub aims to maximize value
+By leveraging blockchain infrastructure, AI, and secure smart contract design, CreatorHub aims to maximize value##

+---
 > **Empowering creators with unified Web3 infrastructure**

 **The Challenge**: Web3 creators face fragmented tooling across blockchain platforms, requiring separate integrations, wallets, and workflows.